 - details of landscaping, fencing and storage areas.

 You (or your representative) can lodge your application:

 - by delivering it in hard copy to Council's main building, 30 Laings Road, Lower Hutt between 8am and 5pm, Monday to Friday

 - by posting it to us at Private Bag 31-912, Lower Hutt 5040.

-And remember, we’re here to help.
-Get in touch and we’ll discuss your proposal and the resource consent requirements, check whether you need building consent, and guide you through the application process.
+Remember, we’re here to help.
+Email firstname.lastname@example.org to discuss your proposal, resource consent requirements, check whether you need building consent, and the application process.

 Want more information?